About Highlander Assistance Program

-The Helping Eradicate Homelessness through Resources Opportunities and Supplies (HEHROS) program is focused on supporting Radford University students who are homeless, at risk for becoming homeless or in transition while on campus.
+The HEHROS program is focused on supporting Radford University students who have food insecurities, are homeless, at risk for becoming homeless or in transition while on campus.
 Radford University’s HEHROS aims to mitigate the challenges our students face, enhance quality of life by connecting them with available resources and empowering them to succeed.
 We recognize the importance of addressing the needs of all students on campus and seek to support every member of the Highlander family.
 A food pantry is located in Heth 243.
 Any Highlander is eligible to get food.
 Bring your University One Card to the Dean of Students Office, Monday - Friday between 8 a.m. and 5 p.m. to receive food.

 Homeless Students are those who lack a fixed, regular, and adequate nighttime residence.